ga-curriculum/the-heap-and-garbage-collection-in-java/README.md

 ## About

 Java applications often run on diverse environments with varying memory limitations.
-Understanding how java manages memory helps us to write code that:
+Understanding how java manages memory helps us to write code that runs faster, uses less memory, prevents memory leaks, minimizes performance bottlenecks, and voids performance-related application crashes.

-- Runs faster
-- Uses less memory
-- Prevents memory leaks
-- Minimizes performance bottlenecks
-- Avoids performance-related application crashes

-This knowledge is necessary when we are developing large-scale or resource-constrained applications.
+This knowledge is necessary when we are developing large-scale or resource-constrained applications that require extensive optimization.

 ## Content